1jour1vin

 About the wine:

 Bottled just two weeks before my tasting, the 2021 Châteauneuf-du-Pape La Reine des Bois was nonetheless impressive, displaying lovely notes of cherry and berries.
-Medium-bodied to full-bodied, it was quite tart and lively, with rather dry tannins (perhaps due to its recent bottling), but it showed great concentration and length.
+Medium-bodied to full-bodied, it was quite crisp and lively, with rather dry tannins (perhaps due to its recent bottling), but it showed great concentration and length.

 James Suckling